 < Back to Oral History project: Southern Boudin Trail

 New Orleans, LA 70130

 A native of Crowley, Louisiana, Donald Link began cooking when he was fifteen years old.
-After gaining some experience in local restaurants, Donald moved to San Francisco.
-There, he realized his passion for food and local ingredients.
-He attended the California Culinary Academy and honed his craft in various restaurants.
-Donald referred back to his native Louisiana for ideas and inspiration, building his reputation as a leading chef in the Bay Area.
-Eventually, though, his roots called him home.
+After gaining experience in local restaurants, Donald moved to San Francisco, where realized his passion for food and local ingredients.
+He attended the California Culinary Academy and honed his craft on the west coast; still, Donald referred back to his native Louisiana for ideas and inspiration, building his reputation as a leading chef in the Bay Area.
+Eventually, his roots called him home.
 Donald moved to New Orleans and opened Herbsaint Restaurant in 2000.
-Five years later and only a handful of months after Hurricane Katrina, he opened his second restaurant, Cochon.
-Gumbo is served at both establishments.
+Five years later, and only a handful of months after Hurricane Katrina, he opened his second restaurant, Cochon.
+Both establishments serve gumbo.
 At Herbsaint, the menu allows for the gumbo to change regularly.
 At Cochon, Donald offers a Cajun-style chicken and andouille gumbo served with potato salad.